ahinko/home-ops/docs/management-cluster.md

 In my router settings for the VLAN the DHCP setting is set to `DHCP relay` and point to the Sidero management node.

+**I have not found a way to modify the network configuration in Talos before booting the Sidero node so until Sidero has been provisioned I have my router act as the DHCP server for the VLAN.** After Sidero has been provisionend I update my router settings to `DHCP relay`.

 All the nodes in the main cluster is set to always network boot since Sidero runs an iPXE server that they can connect to.

 ### Manage kubeconfigs